s64470/CoinScan/README.md

 Not for commercial use.

+# Unauthorized Use Prohibited
-Redistribution, modification, or deployment for profit or in commercial environments is prohibited without explicit permission.
+Redistribution, modification, or deployment of this software for commercial purposes —including use in profit-generating environments— is strictly prohibited without prior written consent.
+Violations may result in legal action and financial penalties.